 COVID-19 Information for Prospective Students

 The University and the world are now facing unprecedented challenges under the COVID-19.
 We are keenly aware of the challenging situations faced by our prospective postgraduate students.
-In this regard, the University is making the following arrangements to better facilitate and support our applicants and offer-holders:
+In this regard, the University is making respective arrangements to better facilitate and support our applicants and offer-holders.

 3. Quarantine Arrangement